Why switching off at 5pm is so important to prevent burnouts

 3) Having no goals or losing sight of them

 It’s evidently tough to project yourself and plan things during the Covid-19 pandemic because no one knows what’s around the corner.
-Although, if you are struggling to fix even short term goals and objectives, this is definitely a sign that things aren’t going well for you.
+Although, if you are struggling to fix even short term goals and objectives, this is certainly a sign that things aren’t going well for you.
 The same rule applies if you’ve totally abandoned your goals and are no longer able to look towards the future.

 4) Experiencing muscle tension and intense fatigue